 2. Be tax savvy

 You might not realise it, but when you die your estate will most likely have to pay tax on your superannuation, eroding your nest egg in one fell swoop.
-We recommend speaking to an independent financial advisor to talk through any strategies that can minimise tax while you’re still alive, as well as other factors like spousal and dependent support, binding death nominations and the establishment of a testamentary trust – none of which are addressed in the DIY options.
+We recommend speaking to a financial advisor to talk through any strategies that can minimise tax while you’re still alive, as well as other factors like spousal and dependent support, binding death nominations and the establishment of a testamentary trust – none of which are addressed in the DIY options.